michaelhue/keyscss/readme.md

     <link rel="stylesheet" href="keys.css" type="text/css" />

 The stylesheet comes with two classes for light and dark keys for good visibility on every background.
-Since most websites have light backgrounds, the light style is the default.
+Since most websites have light backgrounds, the dark style is the default.

     // Dark keys:
     <kbd>ctrl</kbd> + <kbd>S</kbd>